chaenni/vss_zusammenfassung/README.md

 Protokoll, um Code auf fremden Rechnern anzustossen und ein Resultat zu erhalten.
 Unterstützt Binary (Performance) aber auch Text-Kommunikation (JSON, einfacheres Debugging).
 Es gibt gRPC und Apache Avro als Library/Framework.

+## Hole punching

+To punch a hole, each client connects to an unrestricted third-party server that temporarily stores external and internal address and port information for each client.
+The server then relays each client's information to the other, and using that information each client tries to establish direct connection; as a result of the connections using valid port numbers, restrictive firewalls or routers accept and forward the incoming packets on each side.

 # DHTv1 Bocek

 DHTs erlauben keine Fuzzy Search, garantieren aber keine False Negatives und sind robust.
 Pro Node muss O(log(N)) Daten gespeichert werden und es sind O(log(N)) Schritte für einen Lookup nötig.